VFed-SSD: Towards Practical Vertical Federated Advertising: Related Work

 \section{Related Work}

 \textbf{Federated Learning}.
-To our knowledge, there is no existing work that accommodates the self-supervised VFL setting for advertising problems, but closely related topics can be found in the setting of horizontal federated learning (HFL), such as HFL for recommendation ~\cite{lin2020meta,muhammad2020fedfast} and semi-supervised learning for HFL~\cite{semi_hfl}.
-FedMVT\cite{kang2020fedmvtsv} is the pioneering work of exploring semi-supervised learning in the VFL setting with splitNN-based models \cite{splitNNVP}.
+Our paper focus on improving the utility and efficiency of recommendation tasks in two-party VFL settings.
+This motivation clearly distinguishes our work from many related works in horizontal FL\cite{fedrec_yang,liang2021fedrec++,lin2020meta,muhammad2020fedfast}.
+Thus, we focus on discussing most relevant VFL works with similar purposes to ours.
+FedMVT\cite{kang2020fedmvtsv} is the pioneering work of exploring semi-supervised learning for VFL.
 It proposed to use the non-overlapping data and validated its effectiveness on multi-view image datasets, while our method explores a different scenario of leveraging the unlabeled overlapping samples and tailored for tabular data.
-Excluding both the HFL setting and VFL setting, FedCT\cite{liu2021fedct} firstly studies the cross-domain recommendation problem in the federated transfer learning setting \cite{yang2019federated} which requires a solution that is both horizontally separated by sample and vertically separated by attribute domains.
+Excluding both the HFL and VFL setting, FedCT\cite{liu2021fedct} firstly studies the cross-domain recommendation problem in the federated transfer learning setting\cite{yang2019federated}.
 However, it is neither suitable for the pure VFL scenario nor capable of leveraging the unlabeled federated data.
-Besides, these works do not consider the high cost of cross-silo model inference, which is crucial in advertising.

-Additionally, another line of work has also put efforts into improving the privacy and security guarantee of the federated learning system~ \cite{aono2017privacy,liu2021defending,sun2021vertical,jin2021catastrophic}, especially the problem of label leakage\cite{blia_vfl,lia_vfl,lia_protect_vfl,dp_lia}.
-These ideas are complementary to ours and can be combined to enhance security, so we focus on the aspect of model training in this paper.
+Besides, these works do not consider the high cost of cross-party inference, which is crucial in advertising.
+Additionally, another line of work has also put efforts into improving the privacy and security of federated learning\cite{aono2017privacy,liu2021defending,sun2021vertical,jin2021catastrophic}, especially the problem of label leakage\cite{blia_vfl,lia_vfl,lia_protect_vfl,dp_lia}.
+These ideas are complementary to ours and can be combined to enhance security, while we focus on the aspect of model training in this paper.